-Association analyses
+Association Analyses

-The 14q11.2 locus covers a 1-LOD interval (upstream and downstream) from the point with the maximum LOD score on chromosome 14 from our previous work in the

-Philippines (Vieira et al. 2008a).
-We selected single nucleotide polymorphisms (SNPs) to fine map the 14q11.2 region, which covers about 7.3 million base pairs and spans 128 genes using the data from the International HapMap Project on Caucasians and Chinese (http://www.hapmap.org), viewed through the software Haploview (Barrett et al. 2005).
+The 14q11.2 locus covers a 1-LOD interval (upstream and downstream) from the point with the maximum LOD score on chromosome 14 from our previous work in the Philippines (Vieira et al. 2008a).
+We selected SNPs (single nucleotide polymorphisms) to fine map the 14q11.2 region, which covers about 7.3 million base pairs and spans 128 genes, by using the data from the International HapMap Project on Caucasians and Chinese (www.hapmap.org), viewed through the software Haploview (Barrett et al. 2005).
 We selected 48 SNPs in the 14q11.2 region based on pairwise linkage disequilibrium properties, haplotype blocks, and structure of the genes present in the region.
-Genotyping was performed using Taqman chemistry on ABI 7900HT realtime PCR equipment.
+Genotyping was performed using Taqman chemistry on an ABI 7900HT real-time PCR equipment.
 Endpoint analysis was performed using the ABI SDS software (Applied Biosystems, CA, USA).
-Association between caries experience and the SNPs was tested with the transmission disequilibrium test (TDT) as implemented in family-based association test (FBAT) (Horvath et al. 2001).
+Association between caries experience and the SNPs was tested with the transmission disequilibrium test (TDT) as implemented in FBAT (Family-Based Association Test) (Horvath et al., 2001).
 Correction for multiple comparisons in single marker analyses was performed using the SNP spectral decomposition (SpD) method (Nyholt 2004).
 Significance was set at p < 0.00035 by the SpD method.
 Calculations of linkage disequilibrium were computed with the Graphical Overview of Linkage Disequilibrium (GOLD) software (Abecasis and Cookson 2000).

-Replication dataset
+Replication Dataset

 The replication dataset consisted of 1,446 individuals from four populations including Turkish, Guatemalan, and two Brazilian cohorts (Table 1).
-Caries experience was defined as described in Table 2, taking into consideration age of subjects (Vieira et al. 2008a, b).
+Caries experience was defined as described in Table 2, taking into consideration age of subjects (Vieira et al. 2008).
 Details regarding the demographics and caries experience of the four study groups are presented in Table 1.
 With the exception of Brazil, drinking water in the regions where samples originated is not artificially fluoridated.
-DNA samples from the replication dataset were extracted from whole saliva collected in Oragene kits (DNA Genotek, Inc., Ottawa, ON, Canada) according to the manufacturer's instructions.
-Subjects were asked to spit 2-4 ml of saliva within 5-10 min.
+DNA samples from the replication dataset were extracted from whole saliva collected in Oragene kits (DNA Genotek, Inc., Ottawa, Ontario, Canada) according to the manufacturer's instructions.
+Subjects were asked to spit 2 to 4 ml of saliva whitin 5 to 10 minutes.
 Absorbing sponges provided by the manufacturer were used for children younger than 7 years of age.

 These replication experiments targeted SNPs showing suggestive association with caries experience in the Filipino dataset.
 When the allele frequency was low in a specific replication group, we selected additional markers in the same region.
 Hardy-Weinberg equilibrium tests were performed to test for deviations in the genotype and allele distributions.
-Distribution of genotypes and allele frequencies in the Turkish cohort was tested by Chi-square test.
+Distribution of genotypes and allele frequencies in the Turkish cohort was tested by chi-square.
 For the Guatemalan and Brazilian cohorts, we used logistic regression analysis and haplotype analysis [as implemented in PLINK (Purcell et al. 2007)] to investigate main-effect models and predict caries status.
 Since the definitions of caries experience are based on age, there was no need to adjust for age in the regression analysis.
-For genetic association analyses, a nominal p value <0.05 was considered statistically significant.
+For genetic association analyses, a nominal p-value 0.05 was considered statistically significant.